Ophthalmology

 - When eye conditions are found and treated early, this can lessen pain and save vision.

-- The ophthalmology team will communicate directly with you AND your primary care veterinarian(s) to make sure that your animal receives the best care possible.
+- The ophthalmology team will communicate directly with you and your primary care veterinarian(s) to make sure that your animal receives the best care possible.

 What to Expect at Your Visit